husarnet/husarnet-dds/README.md

 sudo husarnet-dds start
 ```

-Now you can check the status of the service and last logs like that:
+Now you can check the status of the service on Linux and last logs like that:

 ```bash
 sudo systemctl status husarnet-dds.service